Neuroendocrine & Carcinoid Tumors

-The hormone somatostatin is used to control carcinoid syndrome.
+The hormone somatostatin analog is used to control carcinoid syndrome.
 Somatostatin regulates the endocrine system and can slow the release of other hormones.
-It can stop symptoms like flushing, diarrhea, and wheezing.
+It can stop symptoms like flushing and diarrhea.

 Chemotherapy drugs travel through the blood to kill cancer cells anywhere in the body.
 Generally, chemotherapy is only used for NETs that have or will spread to other organs; cause severe symptoms; or don’t respond to other treatments.

-This treatment, for people with advanced NETs, targets a specific gene, protein, pathway or other factor found in the cancer cell.
-There are many types, such as: VEGF Inhibitors that can stop the way tumors grow; or mTOR Inhibitors that can activate cell death.
+This treatment is for people with advanced NETs.
+It targets a specific gene, protein, pathway, or other factor found in the cancer cell.
+There are many types, such as VEGF inhibitors that can stop the way tumors grow; or mTOR inhibitors that can activate cell death.
 Some targeted therapies are only available through a clinical trial.

-These treatments, like Interferons, are designed to boost your body’s immune-response.
+These treatments, like Interferons, are designed to boost your body’s immune response.
 These drugs can help the body find and attack NET cells.
-Some immunotherapies are only available through a clinical trial.
+Some immunotherapies, like immune checkpoint inhibitors, are only available through a clinical trial.